xiangshen-dk/workshop-building-secure-apis/docs/setup.md

 1. Click **Next**
 1. In the **Step 2: Specify stack details** page:
-	* name you stack ***`ReinforceStack`*** and click **Next**
+	* Accept the default name ***`ReinforceStack`*** for your stack and click **Next**

 1. In the **Step 3:Configure stack options** page, accept the default configurations and click **Next**
-1. Review the configuration and click **Create stack**
+1. Review the configuration and check the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**
+1. Click **Create stack**

-1. It will take a few minutes for the Stack to create.
-Choose the **Stack Info** tab to go to the overall stack status page and wait until the stack is fully launched and shows a status of *CREATE_COMPLETE*.
-Click the refresh icon periodically to see progress update.
+1. It will take a few minutes for the stack to create.
+The **Stack details** page shows the overall stack status.
+You can wait until the stack is fully launched and shows a status of *CREATE_COMPLETE* (you can click the refresh icon periodically to see progress update).
+Or, you can move to [**Module 2 - Resource policy**](/resource-policy/), which doesn't depend on the CloudFormation stack.

 	> Note: When you launch the stack, CloudFormation deploys a nested CloudFormation stack to launch the Cloud9 resources.
-You can safely ignore that template which is prefixed with "aws-cloud9-reInforce".
+You can safely ignore that template which is prefixed with "aws-cloud9-reInforceCloud9".

 This CloudFormation stack spins up the below resources: